marysantabarbara/marysantabarbara.github.io/essays/uiframeworks.md

 # How do I make a website?

-I will be completely honest, I had no website making abilities ten days ago.
+I will be completely honest, I had no website making abilities ten days ago(except for this portfolio but I just followed a template).
 If I did make a website it only would have had headers, paragraphs, links, lists and images.
 It will be a website but not one that makes your eyes widen with approval, oh no. The websites looked as old as I did (you can probably guess my age range since I am a college student).
 Using html and css made me think it was difficult to make a great looking website because css seemed pretty linear.
 These were all very simple mechanics that did not make up the definition of a modern day website.
 Then, came the wonderful world of semantic

 # Now this is how to make a website!